Thomas H. Watts: Governor of Alabama

 In 1863 Watts was elected Governor of Alabama.
-Assuming office on December 1, he began an eighteen-month governorship when impressment, tax-in-kind, and other severe wartime economic measures had become most odious.
+Assuming office on December 1, he began an eighteen-month governorship that included impressment, tax-in-kind, and other severe wartime economic measures.
 Worthless Confederate money, lack of credit possibilities, irregular supplies of goods, impressment efforts that often amounted to pillage and plunder, and harsh (and unevenly applied) taxes-in-kind levied on agriculture convinced many people that they preferred the "Old Union" to the "new despotism".

 The desire to raise troops for the Confederate States Army became more urgent.
 There was insurmountable resistance to appeals to the male population to form volunteer companies and appeals to the state legislature to reorganize the awkward two-class militia.
 Some critics of Watts thought he should concentrate on forcing deserters back into military service.
 The legislature's failure to act meant that the state, and the Confederacy, would not have an effective militia in the final critical months of the war.
 Furthermore, the Confederate Conscription Act of February 17, 1864, inaugurated a policy of conscription that inevitably led to conflict between the state and the Confederacy.

 By September 1864, another turbulent issue confronted Governor Watts: the opening negotiations for peace.
 A faction in the Alabama House of Representatives introduced resolutions in favor of the negotiations.
 Governor Watts was also faced with rising desertion rates, states' rights issues, including the controversy over the conscription of the cadets at the University of Alabama, the issue of which state civil officials were exempt from conscription, the defense of Mobile, blockade-running, and cotton trading with Europe.

 During the winter of 1864–65, Governor Watts had to deal with the increasing number of sacrifices demanded of his state, the breakdown of authority, the drain on war power, and an evaporating hope of victory, all of which contributed to the state's war-weariness.
 Governor Watts was aware of his ineffectiveness and unpopularity by this time and made no effort toward re-election, although he continued to talk optimistically about the military situation.
 Watts was arrested for treason to the union in Union Springs, Alabama, on May 1, 1865.
-He was released a few weeks later and returned to Montgomery.
+He was released a few weeks later and returned to resume his law practice in Montgomery.
+Watts served in the Alabama House of Representatives, (1880-81) and was president of the Alabama Bar Association, (1889-90).

 He died twenty-seven years later, on September 16, 1892, in Montgomery, Alabama.

 Family

 On January 10, 1842, he wed Eliza Brown Allen, and they had ten children.

-Watts was the great-great-grandfather of white nationalist Dr. William Luther Pierce.
+He was the great-grandfather of the white supremacist William Luther Pierce.